The Garden Grazer

 Storing: After granola cools completely (about 25-30 minutes), store in a sealed container at room temperature.
 I find it keeps for about 1-2 weeks, but use your best judgement.

 Flavors: Add more or less vanilla and pumpkin pie spice to suit your taste.
-You can also adjust the sweetness with more/less maple syrup.
+You can also adjust the sweetness with more or less maple syrup.

 Nuts: Instead of pecans, try walnuts, pumpkin seeds, or a combination of the three.